docker/getting-started/docs/tutorial/using-docker-compose/index.md

           - ./:/app
     ```

-1. Finally, we need to migrate the environment variable definitions using the `environment` key.
+1. Finally, we need to migrate the environment variable definitions using the `environment` key, and adding the `depends_on` and `networks` definition as below

     ```yaml hl_lines="12 13 14 15 16"
     version: "3.8"